juristr/fabiangosebrink.github.io/_posts/2016-08-27-how-to-set-up-angular-2-and-webpack-in-visual-studio-with-asp-net-core.md

         "webpack-merge": "^0.9.0",
         "webpack-stream": "^3.2.0",
         "html-loader": "^0.4.3",
-        "html-webpack-plugin": "^2.15.0"</pre>
+        "html-webpack-plugin": "^2.15.0"</code></pre>

 Run npm install or let VS do this for you.

-&nbsp;

-&nbsp;

-Now that you&#8217;ve done this open up the Task Runner Explorer in Visual Studio and let the "Run &#8211; Development" go:
+Now that you've done this open up the Task Runner Explorer in Visual Studio and let the "Run &#8211; Development" go:

 ![How to set up Angular 2 and Webpack in Visual Studio with ASP.NET Core]({{site.baseurl}}assets/articles/2016-08-27/Zwischenablage04.jpg)